RadiOhio Inc - 97.1 The Fan

 Blue Jackets

-COLUMBUS — The Columbus Blue Jackets and Philadelphia Flyers meet for the first time this season on Sunday after each played Saturdayt.
-Columbus (27-7-4) looks to return to its winning ways after losing its last two games
+TAMPA, Fla.
+(AP) Joonas Korpisalo made 31 saves in his first game of the season, Nick Foligno had a go-ahead power-play goal in the third period and the Columbus Blue Jackets beat the Tampa Bay Lightning 3-1

-Rangers rally for 5-4 win over Blue Jackets
+Lightning seek first win over Blue Jackets this season

-COLUMBUS, Ohio (AP) For the first 40 minutes Saturday night, the Columbus Blue Jackets looked like the team that piled up 16 straight wins during one impressive streak.
-Then the third period started, and the Blue Jackets
+TAMPA, Fla. — Just as the Tampa Bay Lightning found their way back in to the win column, the Columbus Blue Jackets looking to return to the form that allowed them to win 16 consecutive games.
+Tampa

 NFL